ElmurodAzodov/ElmurodAzodov/README.md

 My name is Elmurod
 ===============================

-Software Engineer | Full-Stack Web Developer
+Software Engineer | Full-Stack Developer
 --------------------------------------------

 I studied a bachelor's degree in Software Engineering at Samarkand State University.
 I am studying software engineering at Samarkand State University (2021-2025).
 In 2022, I attended the Full-Stack Web Development course at the Samarkand IT Park.
 I learned various technologies and am currently working on my own.